🇧🇷

 Is it safe to travel to Brazil?

-Do I need a visa for Brazil in 2025?
+Do I need a visa to visit Brazil for tourism?

 When is the best time to visit Brazil?